UnseenWizzard/git_training/README.md

 The usual advice is to "Never rewrite public history!" and while I repeat that here, I've got to admit, that there is a decent amount of cases in which you might still want to rewrite _public history_.

 In all of theses cases that history isn't 'really' _public_ though.
-You most certainly don't want to go rewriting history on the _master_ branch of an open source project, or something like your companys _release_ branch.
+You most certainly don't want to go rewriting history on the _master_ branch of an open source project, or something like your company's _release_ branch.

 Where you might want to rewrite history are branches that you've `push`ed just to share with some colleagues.

 You might be doing trunk-based development, but want to share something that doesn't even compile yet, so you obviously don't want to put that on the main branch knowingly.
-Or you might have a workflow in which you share feature branches.
+Or you might have a work-flow in which you share feature branches.

 Especially with feature branches you hopefully `rebase` them onto the current _master_ frequently.
 But as we know, a `git rebase` adds our branch's commits as _new_ commits on top of the thing we're basing them on.
 This rewrites history.
 And in the case of a shared feature branch it rewrites _public history_.